JanssenProject/jans/docs/README.md

 ```
 ![jans-cli Attributes Update](img/im-attributes-update.png)

-After you enter `y` it will perform `update` and display updated data on screen.
+After you enter `y` it will perform `update` and display updated data on the screen.

-If you want to update specific property of an attribute then you can go with partial updates from Attribute Menu.
-To update partially, you will be asked to enter `inum`, `op`, `path` and `value`.
+To update property of an attribute, you can go with partial updates from Attribute Menu.
+To update partially, you must be asked to enter `inum`, `op`, `path` and `value`.
 - **__inum__** identity of an attribute where operation to be done.
 - **__op__** means operation to be done: [`replace`, `move`, `add`, `remove`, `copy`, `test`]
 - **__path__** chose path where operation will be performed: for example `attributeValidation/minLength`